zschzen/zschzen.github.io/_posts/PROJECTS/2024-02-18-chip0u-interpreter.md

 ## What is CHIP-8?

-The [CHIP-8] is a simple [interpreted] programming language, created to make games on 8-bit computers in the 70s and 80s.
+The CHIP-8 is a simple [interpreted] programming language, created to make games on 8-bit computers in the 70s and 80s.
 It was made to be easy to learn and use, and to work on many different hardware.

 It was used to make many kinds of games, such as Pong, Space Invaders, Tetris, and others, or even to make simple programs, such as calculators, clocks, and others.

+The CHIP-8 was developed by Joseph Weisbecker in the mid-70s, to allow games to be programmed more easily on the COSMAC VIP and Telmac 1800 microcomputers[^chip8].
+The CHIP-8 is an interpreted language that runs on a virtual machine, that is, a program that simulates a computer system.
+The CHIP-8 virtual machine has a simple architecture, with 16 general-purpose registers, a stack, a memory of 4 KB, and a display of 64x32 pixels.

 ### Specifications